BTreeMap/PromptPipe/internal/flow/micro_health_intervention.md

 **Action When Entered:**

 1. Send a short, directive prompt (the “one‐minute micro habit”).
-For example (replace with your actual habit text):
+For example:

+   > **Immediate‐Action Message (WhatsApp or SMS):**
-   > **“Great!
+   > “Great!
 Right now, stand up and do three gentle shoulder rolls, then take three slow, full breaths.
-When you’re done, reply ‘Done.’”**
+When you’re done, reply ‘Done.’”

 2. Set up for the completion‐check: